histefanhere/retroarch-bubble-generator/README.md

 # Troubleshooting

-_A big error comes up when I start the script, something to do with a ParserError in settings.yaml?_
+**Q:** _A big error comes up when I start the script, something to do with a ParserError in settings.yaml?_
-- This means that the syntax of your `settings.yaml` file is incorrect.
+**A:** This means that the syntax of your `settings.yaml` file is incorrect.
 Check that the lines are indented correctly (check the example for reference).
 Watch out that a string can't begin with a curly bracket, and the system ROM formats tend to begin with one (e.g. `"{title}.nes"`), so these need to be wrapped in double quotes.

 # Contributing

 I'm open to _all_ suggestions and/or critisism!
-I want this to be as easy of a script to use as possible
+I want this to be as easy of a script to use as possible with minimal required configuration, hence the amount of information it gets from the folder structure alone.